Get Better Quotes 35+

 Other states have laws with far stricter penalties.
 So it is imperative to meet with an attorney licensed in your state if you are criminally charged.

-If you have any doubt whether a worker qualifies as a 1099 Independent contractor you can voluntarily provide workers compensation as if that person were an employee.
+If you have any doubt whether or not a worker qualifies as a 1099 Independent contractor you can voluntarily provide workers' compensation coverage as if that person were an employee.
+If you are a 1099 employee, you can buy a policy or ask the business paying you to provide coverage under their policy.

 The company or the worker can file Form SS-8, Determination of a Workers Status for Purposes of the Federal Taxes and Income Tax Withholding with the IRS.
 All employee/employer taxes should be paid until your company receives a determination on the status.